Luiszaba/Sinatra-Project/README.md

 ## Code of Conduct

-Everyone interacting in the TechNews project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/Tech_News/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Spooky Tales project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/Sinatra-Project/master/CODE_OF_CONDUCT.md).